Rust Wipe Day Addiction & Offline Raiding Lawsuit 2026 — Facepunch Studios Investigation for Parents of Teen Players

 That fear of losing everything is what keeps players — especially teens — glued to their screens for 8, 12, even 16 hours straight.
 Some set alarms at 3 AM to check on their base.
 Others skip school on wipe day to get a head start before other players.

 The World Health Organization has officially recognized gaming disorder as a mental health condition.
-And attorneys across the country are now investigating claims against gaming companies — including Facepunch Studios, the maker of Rust — for the harm their products cause.
+Claims against gaming companies — including Facepunch Studios, the maker of Rust — over the harm these products allegedly cause are still active: the federal MDL was rejected but the lawsuits were not dismissed.
+There is no settlement or public claim form at this time, and some law firms are still reviewing potential individual cases.

 Rust doesn't use loot boxes or flashy reward screens to hook players.
 It uses something more powerful: the fear of losing everything.
 Here's how the game is designed to create compulsive, marathon play sessions: